NetworkBlockDevice/nbd/doc/proto.md

-    The reply to an `NBD_OPT_GO` is identical to the reply to `NBD_OPT_INFO` save that if the reply indicates success (i.e. is `NBD_REP_SERVER`), the client and the server both immediatedly enter the transmission phase.
+    The reply to an `NBD_OPT_GO` is identical to the reply to `NBD_OPT_INFO` save that if the reply indicates success (i.e. is `NBD_REP_SERVER`), the client and the server both immediately enter the transmission phase.
 The server MUST NOT send any zero padding bytes after the `NBD_REP_SERVER` data, whether or not the client negotiated the `NBD_FLAG_C_NO_ZEROES` flag.
 After sending this reply the server MUST immediately move to the transmission phase, and after receiving this reply, the client MUST immediately move to the transmission phase;
-    therefore, the server MUST NOT send this particular reply until all other pending option requests have been sent by the server.
+    therefore, the server MUST NOT send this particular reply until all other pending option replies have been sent by the server.

 ### `WRITE_ZEROES` extension